Navigating Slow Progress: Why You’re Only Losing a Pound a Week & Effective Strategies To Improve It

 Problem – You May Actually Be Eating Too Much

-Have you determined the number of calories you need to lose weight?
-If not, you could be eating too much.
+If you haven’t determined the number of calories you need to lose weight, you might be consuming too much.
 Even if you aren’t over eating and taking in too many calories causing weight gain, continuing to eat at a maintenance level will prevent weight loss.
 In order to lose weight caloric intake has to be below the maintenance level.

 Solution